Texas vs Xavier Players to Watch - Sweet 16

 Top Players to Watch: Texas vs. Xavier - Sweet 16

-When the Texas Longhorns and Xavier Musketeers play in their Sweet 16 matchup at T-Mobile Center on Friday at 9:45 PM ET, Marcus Carr and Jack Nunge will be two of the most notable players to watch.
+Friday's Sweet 16 game between the Texas Longhorns and the Xavier Musketeers at T-Mobile Center at 9:45 PM ET features the Longhorns' Marcus Carr and the Musketeers' Jack Nunge as players to watch.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!